gcc42/hugo-redirect/README.md

-# Hugo Redirector
+# Hugo Redirect
 A theme component to enable easy redirection in Hugo sites.

 ## About

-Redirector enables easy redirection: one of the major pieces missing from Hugo's impressive feature set.
+Hugo Redirect enables easy redirection: one of the major pieces missing from Hugo's impressive feature set.

 Let's say you
 * Have an Ugly URLs like `yoursite.com/cv.pdf` and you'd much rather point people to `yoursite.com/cv`